Chapter 9 : Mind Blown

 “I just came to see you.
 I had flowers and stuff, but I had to drop them when that woman fainted.
 I wanted to tell you how much last night meant to me, and whether I had a chance now that you have had some time to think about it.”

 James moved his hand from his pockets, and hesitated before putting in on my knee.
 It was comfortably warm.

 “You could have stopped me.
 You could have told me ‘no’.
 But you didn’t.
 You kissed me back.
 That’s got to stand for something, right?”

 I looked up at him, staring into his brown eyes.
 He looked so handsome.

 “I’ll talk to you later,” he said, and kissed me gently on the cheek.
 He disapparated.

 Ewan had opened the door with a bright big smile on his face, telling me that his report and presentation had gone well, and that his bosses were very impressed with him and his group.
 He was surprised I was there, for the second night in a row.

-I had told him about how most of my previous articles and my research had burnt in a fire caused by Emily and her bloody Weasley Wizard Wheezes prototypes, and that Andrew was officially sueing her due to the loss of his vintage typewriter and the first manuscript of his memoirs.
+I had told him about how most of my previous articles and my research had burnt in a fire caused by Emily and her bloody Weasley Wizard Wheezes prototypes, and that Andrew was attempting to sue her due to the loss of his vintage typewriter and the first manuscript of his memoirs.
 Christopher Enwhistle would come back for a follow-up piece about his Theorem.